Where Is the Best Area to Stay in Koh Samui for Families?

 - Traditional Thai-style resort right on the beach in Maenam

-Nearby Attractions: Chinese Temple at Maenam, Samui Disc Golf, Lomprayah Pier (easy boat trips to nearby islands, like Koh Tao or Koh Phangan)
+- Nearby Attractions: Chinese Temple at Maenam, Samui Disc Golf, Lomprayah Pier (easy boat trips to nearby islands, like Koh Tao or Koh Phangan, and Ang Thong National Park)

 Lamai has a bit of a reputation, and honestly, the southern part deserves it.
-It’s noisy, a bit wild, and not great for small kids.
+It’s noisy, a bit wild, and not great for families with small kids.

 You’ll find smoothie bars, local cafés (check out Sol!), and family-friendly restaurants nearby.
-Plus, it’s a short drive to some of the island’s best viewpoints and some great indoor play spots.
+Plus, it’s a short drive to some of the island’s best viewpoints and a handful of great indoor play spots, useful on those surprise rainy afternoons.

-Our family’s favorite in Lamai (only downside is that you have to cross the road to go to the beach):
+Our family’s favorite in Lamai (only downside: you have to cross a road to get to the beach):

 Outrigger Koh Samui Beach Resort